flapjs/FLAPJS-WebApp/COMPONENTS.md

 NOTE: npm will generate a directory `node_modules`, `package.json`, and `package-lock.json` (later).
 However, node_modules should NOT be pushed remotely since it is usually specific to your machine.
 Therefore add `/node_modules/` to your `.gitignore` to satisfy this.

 We also use Webpack to bundle our many project scripts into manageable files.
-This will take all the files from the src directory, transform and bundle them, and output the result into the dist directory, next to the `index.html`.
+This will take all the files from the src directory, transform and bundle them, and output the result into the build directory, next to the `index.html`.

 ```bash
 npm install --save-dev webpack webpack-cli webpack-dev-server